 After months of legal processes to secure the embryos, they found a wonderful woman in Wisconsin to be their surrogate.
 Jay and Rick did extensive research and consulted with several WI attorneys who confirmed that the Wisconsin Supreme Court had declared that surrogacy contracts were binding and enforceable.

-Yet despite their research, planning—including securing a pre-birth order of parentage from a WI judge—Jay and Rick’s world soon came to a screeching halt.
-The judge they were originally assigned to had been a temporary one and when the new judge, appointed by the Wisconsin Governor, took the bench he vacated the pre-birth order of parentage and assigned a Liberty Counsel associated Guardian ad Litem (GAL) to determine what was in “the best interests of the child.”
+Yet despite their research and planning—including securing a pre-birth order of parentage from a WI judge—Jay and Rick’s world soon came to a screeching halt.
+The judge they were originally assigned to had been a temporary one and when the new judge, Jim Troupis, appointed by the Wisconsin Governor, took the bench, he vacated the pre-birth order of parentage and assigned a Liberty Counsel associated Guardian ad Litem (GAL) to determine what was in “the best interests of the child.”
 Jacob’s first year of life, which should have been one of love, discovery, and joy for this family instead turned into an unimaginable nightmare.
-The new judge severed the gestational surrogate’s parental rights but refused to recognize Jay and Rick as Jacob’s parents, leaving Jacob in the vulnerable position of having no legal ties to any family.
-While the judge left in place a temporary order of custody which allowed Jacob to remain with Jay, Rick and their family during a potential appeal, Jacob was now an orphan in the eyes of the law.
+Troupis severed the gestational surrogate’s parental rights but refused to recognize Jay and Rick as Jacob’s parents, leaving Jacob in the vulnerable position of having no legal ties to any family.
+While Troupis left in place a temporary order of custody which allowed Jacob to remain with Jay, Rick, and their family during a potential appeal, Jacob was now an orphan in the eyes of the law.